-Capital budget requests submissions should be limited only to projects for which funding will be needed by FY 2022 (prior to June 30, 2022), meaning that the funding would begin to be utilized prior to the end of the 2020 - 2022 biennium.
+As noted previously, capital budget request submissions should be limited only to projects for which funding will be needed by FY 2022 (prior to June 30, 2022), meaning that the funding would begin to be utilized prior to the end of the 2020 - 2022 biennium.
 Do NOT submit requests for projects that would not begin to utilize requested funding until future biennia (FY 2023/ July 1, 2022, and onward).

-Funding Request Section:
+Funding Request Section ("Funding Request" tab):